I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 We would say that the quality of the boots is quite good.
 However, Konstantin had some issues with his boots at the very beginning which could probably be a manufacturing issue.

 The grip of the Vibram Curcuma sole on snow is quite good.
 However, when walking on ice you have to be careful as it might be quite slippery.
-It’s probably a good idea to get an additional pair of spikes if you have to walk over longer stretches of ice or just wear snow shoes.
+It’s probably a good idea to get an additional pair of spikes if you have to walk over long stretches of ice or just wear snowshoes.

 The boots are very comfortable to wear.
 We were wearing just one pair of socks (Icebreaker Hike+ Medium) during our trips since the inner boot kept the feet quite warm.

 We really love the Lundhags Skare boots.
-Beside the quality issue with Konstantin’s boot we would probably take them again with us on our next trip.
+Besides the quality issue with Konstantin’s boot, we would probably take them again with us on our next trip.
 They are comfortable to walk in and they also look quite nice.
+They might be a bit slippery on some surfaces but then you should maybe attach some spikes on them.